-1. Number and extent of rills: can occur on this site.
-If rills are present they are likely to occur immediately following wildfire.
-Rills are most likely to occur on soils with surface textures of silt loam and clay loam.
-2. Presence of water flow patterns: occur on the site.
-They occur as short and disrupted flows.
-They are disrupted by cool season grasses and tall shrubs and are not extensive.
-3. Number and height of erosional pedestals or terracettes: are rare on this site.
-Where flow patterns and/or rills are present, a few pedestals may be expected.
-Terracettes can occur as deposits behind large bunchgrasses and shrubs.
-They typically are not extensive.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): data is not available.
-On sites in mid-seral status bare ground may range from 15-25 percent.
+- 1. Number and extent of rills: can occur on this site.
+If rills are present they are likely to occur on slopes greater than 20 percent and immediately following wildfire.
+Coarse surface gravels limit rill development. - 2.
+Presence of water flow patterns: can occur on this site.
+When they occur they are short and disrupted by cool season grasses and tall shrubs and are not extensive.
+Water infiltration is generally rapid for the site - 3.
+Number and height of erosional pedestals or terracettes: Pedestals are rare on this site.
+Terracettes are common.
+Significant accumulation of coarse surface fragments develops on the uphill side of larger perennial grasses and shrubs.
+This accumulation is from concentrated flow and hoof/ foot traffic.
+Terracettes are a natural occurrence on the site. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 40-50%.
+This site is naturally unstable due to coarse surface fragments